Seo District, Incheon

-Seo District is the largest district in Incheon, South Korea.
-It has an area 111.2 km2, and it has the largest area of farmland in Incheon.
+Seo District was the largest district in Incheon, South Korea.
+It was established in 1988 and then made defunct on July 1, 2026.
+Its former area was split into Seohae District and Geomdan District.

-In the past, Seo-gu was part of 'Buk-gu'.
-In 1988, a part of the ward was separated to form 'Seo-gu'.
+It had an area 111.2 km2, and it had the largest area of farmland in Incheon.
+Before Seo District was part of Buk District.
+In 1988, a part of the ward was separated to form the district.